In 2016, we reviewed self-care research published so far. We were really surprised to find that there was hardly any!

 A rapid systematic review of community interventions to support safe and sustainable stay at home for children with complex healthcare needs.
 HEE/NIHR Internship.
 Manuscript under review.

 Proof-of-concept pilot of the Menu of Self-Care Interventions.
 MSc study, Newcastle University.
-Manuscript to be submitted.
+Manuscript under review.